-His collection aims to change the perception and attitude of young people about the sensible dress and positive image.
+His collection aims to change the perception and attitude of young people about the sensible dress and a positive image.

 He was also one of the ambassadors of the Billion Reasons to Believe, a campaign by Coca-Cola that seeks to inspire the youth to believe in themselves and their full potential to motivate them.

 Allan Raphael Kasule

 This Kampala-based fashion designer is famous for creating the official ceremonial wear for the Uganda Olympic team in the Rio 2016 Olympics.
 He uses unconventional concepts and approach to style to create his designs.